mgreiler/se-unlocked/Transcripts/EP_09_Charlie_Gerard.md

 experts.
 So as an expert, you have a chance to actually share your knowledge with other people from around the world as well.

 **Michaela:** [00:45:33] Yeah, that sounds really nice.
-And what's about the Mozilla speaker that you are.
+And what about the Mozilla speaker that you are?

-**Charlie:** [00:45:40] Yeah.
-If you will.
-That I'm part of both, but I actually went through the process at the same time, so I didn't actually plan on doing both.
+**Charlie:** [00:45:40] Yeah, it feels weird that I'm part of both, but I actually went through the process at the same time, so I didn't actually plan on doing both.
 I mean, I'll probably get one of them and I got both, so yeah.
-Uh, but the, the process for the Monday Lantech speakers is there is actually an application.
-So you don't need to be, um, referred.
+But the process for the Mozilla Tech Speakers is, there is actually an application.
+So you don't need to be referred.
-I think once a year they opened up aggregation.
+I think once a year they open up applications.
 I think usually they tweet about it.
-They say, Oh, if you want to be part of the program, you know, feel it, feel that form.
-Um, and then they select people again, based on your activities.
-So you have to, I think you have to also report what you've been doing and also why you want to be a, an expert because it's, you know, it's not a, it's not a job.
+They say, "Oh, if you want to be part of the program, fill that form," and then they select people, again based on your activities.
+So I think you have to also report what you've been doing and also why you want to be an expert because it's not a job, you're not paid.
-You're not.
-Paid.
-It's really just about if you are passionate about being with a group of people who love the same, the same things as you, and who are as passionate about sharing knowledge as you are, then, you know, this is a good group for you when you fill a form and then you either get.
-You know, selected or not.
+It's really just about if you are passionate about being with a group of people who love the same things as you, and who are as passionate about sharing knowledge as you are, then, you know, this is a good group for you.
+So you fill a form and then you either get selected or not.
 And if you do get selected, there is a little training program with people from the same region.
-So when I got selected a few people in Australia and Asia as well, uh, we were on the same call where you had.
-Um, current you tech speakers telling you what the program is about.
-And you had a few, a bit of homework where you had to write a draft of that you might give, and then everybody gave feedback to each other.
+So when I got selected, we had a few people in Australia and Asia as well.
+We were on the same call where you had current Mozilla Tech Speakers telling you what the program is about, and you had a bit of homework where you had to write a draft of a talk that you might give, and then everybody gives feedback to each other.
-So that was really nice because it was just kind of like.
-Showing you how to write a proposal for a talk and then you get feedback by different people.
-And I think it was over a few weeks.
-I forgot how many weeks exactly.
+So that was really nice because it was just kind of, like, showing you how to write a proposal for a talk, and then you get feedback by different people.
+And I think it was over a few weeks—I forgot how many weeks exactly.
 But you just had to make sure that you could join that call.
-And if you couldn't, you know, it was fine and you were not kicked out of the program.
+And if you couldn't, it was fine and you were not kicked out of the program.
-Uh, but it is better if you, if you join the coast and you get to meet people already and you get to share ideas, and then we know we're all part of a, like a telegram.
-Channel, you know, the app on your phone.
-And, um, we get to, we get to chat quite often.
-And so the, the process was a bit different.
-It wasn't really, you know, it wasn't truly interviews.
-It was more, um, chats.
+But it is better if you join the call so you get to meet people already and you get to share ideas, and then we know we're all part of a Telegram channel, you know, the app on your phone.
+And we get to chat quite often.
+And so the process was a bit different.
+It wasn't truly interviews.
+It was more chats.
 So yeah, basically that was it.

 **Michaela:** [00:47:50] Yeah.
 So one of the things I wanted to process if you're now in Sydney, but I know that you have been living in Paris as well.
 So how comes that you are